LASIK: Implementation in the United States

-Pallikaris suggested a flap of cornea could be raised by microkeratome prior to the performing of PRK with the excimer laser.
+The LASIK technique was implemented in the US after its successful application elsewhere.
+The Food and Drug Administration (FDA) commenced a trial of the excimer laser in 1989.
+The first enterprise to receive FDA approval to use an excimer laser for PRK was Summit Technology.
+In 1992, under the direction of the FDA, Greek ophthalmologist Ioannis Pallikaris introduced LASIK to ten VISX centers.
+In 1998, the "Kremer Excimer Laser", serial number KEA 940202, received FDA approval for its singular use for performing LASIK.
+Subsequently, Summit Technology was the first company to receive FDA approval to mass manufacture and distribute excimer lasers.
+VISX and other companies followed.
+Pallikaris suggested a flap of cornea could be raised by microkeratome prior to the performing of PRK.
 The addition of a flap to PRK became known as LASIK.

-The use of a femtosecond laser to raise the flap of cornea was discovered after a graduate student at the University of Michigan suffered an accidental laser eye injury in 1993.
-Tibor Juhasz and Ron Kurtz developed this approach and went on to found IntraLase to perform bladeless LASIK surgery.
+In 1993, a graduate student at the University of Michigan (UMich) suffered an accidental laser eye injury.
+This inspired UMich ophthalmology professors, led by French researcher Gerard Mourou, to begin researching the potential medical applications of similar lasers.
+In 1997, two professors on Mourou's team, Tibor Juhasz and Ron Kurtz, developed a device capable of raising the flap of the cornea with lasers alone.
+The two named this new approach IntraLasik, and went on to found IntraLase to commercialize it.
+A 2006 study by the US Navy found that IntraLasik was just as effective as traditional bladed surgery, while also being less painful and having a faster recovery time.

 Recent years

 The procedure seems to be a declining option for many in the United States, dropping more than 50 percent, from about 1.5 million surgeries in 2007 to 604,000 in 2015, according to the eye-care data source Market Scope.
 A study determined the frequency with which LASIK was searched on Google from 2007 to 2011.
 Within this time frame, LASIK searches declined by 40% in the United States.
 Countries such as the U.K. and India also showed a decline, 22% and 24% respectively.
 Canada, however, showed an increase in LASIK searches by 8%.
 This decrease in interest can be attributed to several factors: the emergence of refractive cataract surgery, the economic recession in 2008, and unfavorable media coverage from the FDA's 2008 press release on LASIK.